kanedo/OptParser/README.md

 - bugfix: use const for argc in parseOptions
 - use 3-colum layout for usage.
 Short-Opts and long-opts are now prettier aligned
 - added `example.cpp` with usage examples

+### 1.0.2 (2014-06-24)

+- fixed typo (thanks @badboy)
+- use 4-col layout for usage.
+No short-opts, long-opts and names are aligned pretty
+- added flags.
+Options without values.
+Just binary. e.g help or -h is now possible
+- made the generation of usage text a bit more efficient and better readable